 - eating smaller meals

-- keeping the head elevated during sleep, such as by raising the head of the bed
+- keeping the head elevated during sleep, by using more pillows, for example

-HSV is a highly contagious and common infection.
-A person can reduce the risk of contracting or transmitting the virus by:
+HSV infections are highly contagious and common.
+A person can reduce the chances of the virus passing on by:

-- avoiding mouth-to-mouth contact or oral sex during an oral herpes outbreak
+- avoiding mouth-to-mouth contact and oral sex during an oral herpes outbreak

 - not sharing objects that the mouth has touched during an oral herpes outbreak